joelek/wc-refurbished/readme.md

 ### Next version

+* Add center map on selected unit command to SPACE.
 * Change the fog of war reveal diameter for moving units from 5 to 7.
 * Change the fog of war reveal diameter for far sight/dark vision spell from 5 to 7.